 Step 1:- Your name is put up a rung and you get a sticker/stamp for your reward chart.

 Step 2:- You’ve made your way onto the next rung; Headteacher’s praise – you will be given the opportunity to talk about your good behaviour with Mrs Seaton and receive recognition for this.

-Step 3:- A good news postcard/letter will be sent home through the post telling your family how proud we are of you.
+Step 3:- A good news postcard will be sent home through the post telling your family how proud we are of you.

-Step 4:- Special Envelope – If you get this far you can choose one of the special envelopes – these contain rewards such as: Afternoon tea with the Headteacher, No homework certificates, lunch with senior management, free choice afternoons.
+Step 6:- Special Envelope – If you get this far you can choose one of the special envelopes – these contain rewards such as: Afternoon tea with the Headteacher, Special Lunch in the Woodland Room, Scooter Session, Cake for the Class, Extra Play for the class or even Ice-Cream!
 Many of the awards will be what the children have asked for.